Skip to main content

 Chemotherapy (chemo) is treatment with cancer-killing drugs that are usually given into a vein (IV) or taken by mouth.
 These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for some cancers that have spread to organs beyond the bile duct.
 Because the drugs reach all the areas of the body, this is known as a systemic treatment.

-Chemo can help some people with bile duct cancer, but so far it's not clear how useful it is for this type of cancer.
-Still, chemo might be used in these ways:
+Chemo can help some people with bile duct cancer and can be used in these ways:

-• After surgery to remove the cancer: Chemo may be given after surgery (often along with radiation therapy) to try to lower the risk that the cancer will come back.
+• After surgery: Chemo may be given after surgery (sometimes with radiation therapy) to try to lower the risk that the cancer will come back.
 This is called adjuvant chemo.

 • Before surgery: It may be given before surgery for cancers that might be able to be completely removed.
 Chemo might shrink the tumor enough to improve the odds that surgery will be successful.
 This is called neoadjuvant treatment.

-• As part of the main treatment for some advanced cancers: Chemo can be used (sometimes with radiation therapy) for more advanced cancers that cannot be removed or have spread to other parts of the body.
+• As part of the main treatment for some advanced cancers: Chemo can be used (usually with immunotherapy) for more advanced cancers that cannot be removed or have spread to other parts of the body.
 Chemo does not cure these cancers, but it might help people live longer.

 • As palliative therapy: Chemo can help shrink tumors or slow their growth for a time.
 This can help relieve symptoms from the cancer, for instance, by shrinking tumors that are pressing on nerves and causing pain.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
-Chemo usually isn't recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Chemo usually isn't recommended for people in poor health, but advanced age by itself is not a barrier to getting chemo.

 Hepatic artery infusion (HAI)